Why Men Should Care About Their Pelvic Floor

 • Smoking.
 Nicotine has been shown to irritate the bladder muscle.
 In addition, smoking may lead to chronic coughing, which adds excessive stress and strain on the bladder and pelvic muscles, causing or exacerbating stress and urge urinary incontinence.
 (Not to mention the side effects of erectile dysfunction, yikes!)

-• Sedentary Lifestyle.
+• Sedentary lifestyle.
 Physical activity encourages your body to kick into gear, exerting effort beyond your typical baseline.
-Sitting on the couch clicking your TV remote doesn’t count as physical activity.
-This is what we would call sedentary behavior.
-Exercise is a physical activity that is intentionally scheduled, structured, and repetitive in nature with the goal of upping your health and fitness game.
+Sitting on the couch clicking your TV remote doesn't count as physical activity.
+This is what we call sedentary behavior.
+Exercise is an intentionally scheduled, structured, and repetitive physical activity with the goal of upping your health and fitness game.
 Physical activity and exercise promote health and well-being, including lowering your risk of incontinence and erectile dysfunction.

 • Constipation